gruntwork-io/terragrunt/README.md

    bucket name or key) and you end up overwriting the state for a totally different set of templates.

 The goal of Terragrunt is to take Terraform, which is a fantastic tool, and make it even better for teams by providing a simple, free locking mechanism, and enforcing best practices around CLI usage.
+Check out [Add Automatic Remote State Locking and Configuration to Terraform with Terragrunt](https://blog.gruntwork.io/add-automatic-remote-state-locking-and-configuration-to-terraform-with-terragrunt-656a57565a4d) for more info.

 ## Install